deveshjain0/datahub-learn/network-documentation/avalanche/tutorials/dapp-tutorials/avalanche-DAO.md

 ### Step 5: Create a Proposal and Vote functions

-For our createProposal function we will add the condition that if the user does not have minimum 25 AVAX tokens He cannot create a new proposal.
+We'll add a condition to our create Proposal function that states the user can't create a new proposal unless he has at least 25 AVAX tokens.

 ```CPP
 function createProposal(string memory name) external {